cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

-# Interactive Clustering : Convergence Study
+# Interactive Clustering : Efficience Study

-The main goal of this study is to **confirm the technical efficacité** of the method by verifying its convergence and by finding the best implementation.
+The main goal of this study is to **confirm the technical efficience** of the method by verifying its convergence to a ground truth and by finding the best implementation to increase convergence speed.

 ## Hypotheses